Nick-Yawn/iterative-merge-in-place/README.md

 To run one sort, `node exec.js`

 To benchmark, `node benchmark.js` — it will crash after 18,000,000 or so.
+Set `VERBOSE` to false before benchmarking.
+Feel free to change parameters like `length`

+Also, the shuffle in exec is like shuffling a deck of cards.
+Not super close to truly random.
+This is not nearly as optimized as it could be, so the benchmark is not very useful.
+However, it does demonstrate that this is pretty quick.
+It seems to crash out at the limit because of the initial queue creation.

 Set `VERBOSE` flag in `merge-sort.js`